"Barcodes" for continuous maps and a brief introduction to Alternative Morse Theory: About proofs

 \section{About proofs}

-Since in this section we will use direct and inverse limits it will be useful to have in mind the following facts which will be tacitly applied . \begin {enumerate} \item For a direct system of short exact sequences of vector spaces the direct limit remains an exact sequence. \item For an inverse system of short exact sequences passing to the inverse limit induces the exact sequence
+Since in this section we will use direct and inverse limits it will be useful to have in mind the following facts. \begin {enumerate} \item (A1) For a direct system of short exact sequences of vector spaces the direct limit remains an exact sequence. \item (A2) For an inverse system of short exact sequences by passing to the inverse limit one obtains the exact sequence